 The Rise of Hot Desking and the Hybrid Work Model

 What is Hybrid Working?

 What is a Hybrid Work Schedule?

-The increased popularity in Hot Desking Solutions for offices is in many ways correlated with the rise of the new hybrid working trend.
+The increased popularity of Hot Desking Solutions ffor offices is correlated with the rise of the new hybrid working trend.
 Employees and their managers quickly realized that working from home was a suitable option for many work tasks during 2020 – and many are planning to continue even when countries loosen restrictions.
-Hybrid working has proven to give a number of benefits for employees, like increased mental health, better work-life balance, and improved workplace safety.
-For the business as a unit, hybrid working provides opportunity for cost reductions and improved productivity in the workforce.
+Hybrid working has proven to give several benefits to employees, like increased mental health, better work-life balance, and improved workplace safety.
+For the business as a unit, hybrid working provides opportunities for cost reductions and improved productivity in the workforce.

-What are the Benefits with a Hybrid Work Model?
+What are the Benefits of a Hybrid Work Model?

 With that said, as with anything that is new and trendy, it comes with its own set of challenges and questions.
-With Flexible work schedules and employees planning to continue to work from home at least 2 days a week, Facility Managers now wonder what can be done with all the unused space.
-Workspaces and desks remain empty which greatly decreases the motivation to keep them.
-Optimizing space in 2022 will largely revolve around how the number of desks can be reduced while simultaneously keep employees secure and happy – and Hot Desking is one of the best solutions for that.
+With Flexible work schedules and employees planning to continue to work from home at least two days a week, Facility Managers now wonder what can be done with all the unused space.
+Workspaces and desks remain empty, greatly decreasing the motivation to keep them.
+Optimizing space in 2023 will largely revolve around how the number of desks can be reduced while simultaneously keeping employees secure and happy – and Hot Desking, with its many benefits, is one of the best solutions.